richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 [^5]: “PAN's were not originally meant to be as restrictive on number of devices as they ended up (if errata does not get approved to change it a good house rule would be to make it Device Rating x3 for max number of devices)” [source](https://forums.shadowruntabletop.com/index.php?topic=30059.msg524805;topicseen#msg524805)

-[^6]: This is a housrule; in 6e RAW, direct connection doesn’t grant the firewall bypass.
+[^6]: This is a houserule; in 6e RAW, direct connection doesn’t grant the firewall bypass.

 [^7]: I have little love for the extended test mechanic in general.
 It’s good in theory, but it simply takes too long to roll 50-100 dice and count the hits.